 I was thrilled to be doing the work I loved, but my journey did not end with acupuncture.
 In fact, my passion for acupuncture led me further into the study of Chinese medicine.
 I completed a three-year intensive study of Chinese herbal medicine, and my office features a pharmacy where my patients can easily obtain the medicines they need.
 I am also a certified holistic health counselor with advanced training in fertility, gynecology, dermatology, and internal medicine.
 I am currently deepening my understanding of treating cancer patients with acupuncture and Chinese herbal medicine.

-Additionally, I have had the honor of being asked to teach in the acupuncture program at the Maryland University of Integrative Health and to have served as a clinic supervisor in the school’s Chinese Herb Program.
+Additionally, I have had the honor of teaching in the acupuncture program at the Maryland University of Integrative Health and to have served as a clinic supervisor in the school’s Chinese Herb Program.

-During my 12 years of clinical practice I have seen nearly 1,000 different patients and completed nearly 30,000 treatments.
+During my 14 years of clinical practice I have seen over 1,000 different patients and completed 30,000 treatments.
 With each treatment I continue to be humbled and inspired by the power of this medicine.

 I have learned that when we let go, surrender ourselves to the moment, and ask for what we need, the universe lovingly and abundantly responds.
 Letting the wisdom and healing energy of the universe flow through us allows us to nurture and restore ourselves and each other to wellness.